Averykev/Python_Projects/README.md

 # Python_Projects
-A sample of project using Python.
+A sample of projects using Python.